Amherst, Massachusetts: Remarkable College Town

 Miss Saigon: Some people say this is the best restaurant in town for value, freshness and hard to resist Vietnamese pho noodle soup.
 Right next to CVS in downtown Amherst.

 Every college town has a few great bars, and Amherst is no exception.

 McMurphy’s Uptown Tavern: Good music and atmosphere, very reasonably priced.
 The bar is small, which can make it feel cozy on a slower night, or a bit irritating and overcrowded on a busy one.

-Amherst Brewing Company: A nice pub in spacious location on University drive.
+The Hangar: A nice pub in a spacious location on University Drive.
 Plenty of room even if your parents and a bunch of friends want to go out to dinner and all be able to fit.
 Reasonably priced food.
 Many award-winning beers running the gamut from ales to lagers.
 A caution: some patrons here may be from Amherst College.

 The Moan and Dove: A sweet little bar south of Amherst center on Rt.
 116, the Moan and Dove has the best selection of beer in town, both draught and bottled.
 Very much the Irish pub atmosphere.

 Located in the scenic Berkshire foothills, Amherst and its neighboring towns offer a variety of outdoor activities.
 There is something for lovers of the outdoors of all ages and levels of ability, at any time of year:

 Exploring the UMass, Amherst College, and Hampshire College campuses.